springcomp/optimized-azerty-win-compliance/README.md

 ### How to test

 This repository contains the current `expected.txt` file that stores the requested keystrokes for a NF Z71-300 standard-compliant AZERTY keyboard layout.
-It also stores and alternate `expected_sgcaps.txt` file for a customized layout allowing direct input of upper case accented characters when using <kbd>Caps Lock</kbd> which is a popular option.

 In order to test the keyboard layout, please follow the steps outlined hereafter: